BRIEF BIOGRAPHY ON JOHN R. BUCHTEL and The Griffin

 John Richards Buchtel was a native of Summit County, Ohio, being born January 18, 1820, in Green Township, then a part of the county of Stark.
 He was of German descent, his paternal ancestors having come from Germany at an early date.
 He was the oldest of five children.
 His father, John Buchtel, a farmer, was a man of remarkable physical strength.
 In his old age he greatly enjoyed telling of his early prowess,

-especially of how he could stand in a half-bushel measure and shoulder four bushels of wheat.
-The mother, Catherine Richards Buchtel, was a woman of unusual strength of character.
-Undoubtedly from her John R. Buchtel inherited some of his finest traits.
+John R. Buchtel inherited some of his finest traits.
 It is told that a prominent Akron clergy- man said to Mr. Buchtel soon after his mother's death, "I have often wondered how you came by your spirit of liberality, but when I looked on the face of your mother as she lay in her coffin the question was answered,"

-teens, he attempted new ventures, such as selling clocks and buying up horses, but they proved unprofitable, and he decided he had better stick to farming.
-On coming of age he settled down on one hundred acres which his father gave him on condition that he pay off the encumbrance of seven hundred dollars
+Mr. Buchtel's boyhood, like that of other country boys of his day, was spent in hard labor on the farm.
+In his later teens, he attempted new ventures, such as selling clocks and buying up horses, but they proved unprofitable, and he decided he had better stick to farming.
+Upon coming of age he settled down on one hundred acres which his father gave him on condition that he pay off the encumbrance of seven hundred dollars

 .
 Marrying in 1844, he continued farming and eventually moved to the Thornton farm of 21 acres, now one of the most populous portions of Akron.
 It is said that one year he had in a single wheat-field all the land west of Bowery Street and south of Exchange, In a few years he sold this farm at a good profit and bought another in La Porte County, Indiana.

-Mr. Buchtel's intention was to move to the La Porte farm, and no doubt he would have done so had it not been for an offer from Ball, Aultman and Company of Canton to accept a position as salesman.
+to accept a position as salesman.
 This firm was then manufacturing the Ohio mower and reaper, but later began to make the Buckeye, for many years one of the most famous makes.
 The acceptance of this position changed the entire course of Mr. Buchtel's

 business career.
 He remained with the company nearly two years — until 1856 — and when, soon after he had left their employ, their works burned down, it was chiefly by his wise and courageous efforts that the company was successfully reorganized.
-In 1 864 he persuaded the firm to build a branch factory in Akron, and he himself superintended the construction.
-Mr. Buchtel was the first president of this Buckeye
+In 1864 he persuaded the firm to build a branch factory in Akron, and he himself superintended the construction.
+Mr. Buchtel was the first president of this Buckeye Company, as the newly-organized branch of the company was popularly known, and was actively associated with the firm for eighteen years.

 The bringing of the Buckeye Works to Akron was an immense impetus to the material growth and prosperity of the city, several other leading industries, such as the Akron Iron Works and the Knife Works, being the result.
 In securing and keeping these industrial ventures Mr. Buchtel was ever one of the leading spirits.
 From the time of the organizing of the Buckeye Company until he was stricken with paralysis in 1887, there was hardly any important Akron enterprise of an industrial nature with which he was not more or less closely associated.